svan-jansson/ex_winlog/README.md

 # ExWinlog

-This is a port of Rust's [winlog]([https://crates.io/crates/winlog) crate.
-It enables Elixir applications to log to the [Windows Event Log](https://docs.microsoft.com/windows/win32/wes/windows-event-log), using the `Logger` interface.
+This library enables Elixir applications to log to the [Windows Event Log](https://docs.microsoft.com/windows/win32/wes/windows-event-log), using the `Logger` interface.
+It makes use of Rust's [winlog]([https://crates.io/crates/winlog) crate.
 Docs can be found at [https://hexdocs.pm/ex_winlog](https://hexdocs.pm/ex_winlog).

 ## Installation